ibm-cloud-docs/databases-for-enterprisedb/learn-pricing.md

 ## Using the Pricing Calculator

 For pricing estimation, use the **Add to Estimate** button on the [{{site.data.keyword.databases-for-enterprisedb}} catalog page](https://cloud.ibm.com/catalog/databases-for-enterprisedb).
 Input your total consumption across three data members into the calculator.
-This is roughly triple the size of your data because your data is replicated to all three members.
+This is roughly tripled the size of your data because your data is replicated to all three members.
 For example, 20 GB of disk and 1 GB of RAM across two data members would be priced at 60 GB of disk and 3 GB of RAM respectively.

 ![Pricing calculator estimation with 20 GB of disk and 1 GB of RAM, per member](images/pricing-estimate.png)

 ## Backups Pricing

 Users also receive their total disk space purchased, per database, in free backup storage.
 For example, in a given month, if you have a {{site.data.keyword.databases-for-enterprisedb}} deployment that has 20 GB of disk per member, and has three data members, you receive 60 GB of backup storage free for that month.
 If your backup storage utilization is greater than 60 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
-Most deployments will not ever go over the allotted credit.
+Most deployments will not exceed the allotted credit.

 ## Dedicated Cores Pricing